 Mid September (11th-20th) sees highs drop to the 65-72 degree F range, with lows around 33-40 degrees F. This is when overnight freezing starts becoming more common, especially at higher elevations.

 Late September (21st-30th) averages highs of 58-68 degrees F and lows of 28-36 degrees F. Hard freezes happen at night.
 Morning ice on the windshield is normal.
-The cold, clear mornings also create the best conditions for seeing steam rise off the geysers and hot springs, which is genuinely one of the most photogenic things about visiting this time of year.
+The cold, clear mornings also create the best conditions for steam rising off the geysers and hot springs, which is genuinely one of the most photogenic things about this time of year.

-Those patterns grow more pronounced the higher in elevation you go.
-You’re already starting out a trip to Yellowstone National Park at about 6,200 feet (Mammoth) to 7,800 feet (most of the central park).
-About 4,000 more feet of elevation rise up on roads and trails not closed for early storms.
+Those patterns grow more pronounced the higher you go.
+A Yellowstone trip already starts at about 6,200 feet (Mammoth) to 7,800 feet (most of the central park), and roads and trails climb thousands of feet higher from there.

-Yellowstone snow in September can be anywhere from one to eight or more inches, usually at higher elevations like Sylvan Pass.
-Here you can see snow in late September of 2021 made it all the way to the Grand Canyon of Yellowstone.
+September snow in Yellowstone can run anywhere from one to eight or more inches, usually at higher elevations like Sylvan Pass.
+Here you can see late September snow in 2021 reaching all the way to the Grand Canyon of the Yellowstone.

 September Wildlife in Yellowstone

 September might be the single best month for wildlife in Yellowstone.
-I know that’s a big claim for a park where you can see bison year-round.
-But hear me out.
+That’s a big claim for a park where bison cause traffic jams year-round, but the case is strong.
 The elk rut is happening.
-Bears are in hyperphagia, eating 20,000 calories a day to prepare for winter.
+Bears are in hyperphagia, eating upwards of 20,000 calories a day before winter.
 Wolves are more active.
 And the cooler temperatures keep animals moving during daylight hours instead of bedding down mid-morning like they do in July and August.

 The Elk Rut

-A unique aspect of late summer/early fall in Yellowstone National Park arrives with a loud, piercing cry of the bugling elk.
+The signature sound of early fall in Yellowstone is the loud, piercing cry of the bugling elk.

 The rut picks up in the first week of September and peaks mid-to-late month.
 Bull elk round up harems of cows and defend them against rivals.
 The bugling is otherworldly.
 A high-pitched whistle that drops into a guttural grunt.
 You hear it before you see the animal, often in the predawn darkness.

 Where to see it.
 Mammoth Hot Springs is ground zero for the elk rut.
 Bulls and their harems spread across the lawns, between buildings, and right along the road.
 It’s also one of the most dangerous situations in the park.
 Bull elk can and will charge people who get too close.
-The park recommends staying 25 yards away, minimum.
-Madison River between Madison Junction and West Yellowstone is the other prime spot, with elk spread across the meadows on both sides of the road at dawn and dusk.
+The park requires staying at least 25 yards away.
+Madison River between Madison Junction and West Yellowstone is the other prime spot, with elk across the meadows on both sides of the road at dawn and dusk.

 Wolves in Lamar Valley

 September is one of the best months for wolf watching in Lamar Valley.
-The cooler temperatures and active elk herds bring wolves out of the backcountry and into viewable range more frequently.
-Lamar Valley is wide open, well supplied with paved pullouts, and there’s a dedicated community of wolf watchers who are usually happy to share their spotting scopes.
+The cooler temperatures and active elk herds bring wolves out of the backcountry and into viewable range more often.
+Lamar Valley is wide open, well supplied with paved pullouts, and home to a dedicated community of wolf watchers who are usually happy to share their spotting scopes.

 Get there before sunrise.
 That’s not a suggestion.
-Be in position 45-60 minutes before first light.
+Be in position 45 to 60 minutes before first light.
 Look for clusters of cars and people with tripods, because they’ve already found something.
-A good spotting scope or binoculars in the 10×42 range will make or break your experience.
+A good spotting scope or binoculars in the 10×42 range will make or break the experience.
 With the naked eye, wolves are dots.
 With glass, they’re hunting, playing, and howling.

-Plan to spend more than one morning if seeing wolves matters to you.
-There are days when they don’t show.
-Come back the next day and they might be roaming everywhere.
+Plan more than one morning if seeing wolves matters to you.
+Some days they don’t show.
+Come back the next day and they might be everywhere.

 Bears and Other Wildlife

 Both grizzly and black bears are in hyperphagia mode in September, eating everything they can find before winter.
-They wander down to lower elevations like Hayden and Lamar Valleys, looking for fattening food.
+They wander down to lower elevations like Hayden and Lamar Valleys looking for fattening food.
 Whitebark pine nuts, berries, ground squirrels.
-This makes them more visible from roads, but also more unpredictable.
+This makes them more visible from roads, and also more unpredictable.

-Eagles and hawks start migrating around this time of year, so don’t forget to look up and see their soaring patterns above the mountain tops.
-Bison are everywhere, as always.
-And in September, you might catch the tail end of bison rutting season, with bulls still sparring in Hayden Valley.
+Eagles and hawks start migrating this time of year, so look up now and then.
+Bison are everywhere, as always, and in early September you might catch the tail end of their rut, with bulls still sparring in Hayden Valley.

 Old Faithful and Geyser Basins in September